gjelsoe/TheFrontSettings/README.md

 > In order to take full advance of this script, it's recomended to have Whiptail and curl installed.
 If your are running Debian/Ubuntu, then you can use the following command to install them.<br> `sudo apt-get install curl whiptail -y`<br>

 > [!CAUTION]
-> I wrote this script to help my self out and it works for me under Ubuntu 22.04 LTS.<br>
+> I wrote this script to help my self out and it works for me on Ubuntu 22.04 LTS.<br>
 > Use it with caution and always double check the result before using it.<br>

 ### TODO